QBI-Software/OPEXUploader/README.md

 # OPEXUploader
 A user's guide for data upload to XNAT modules for the OPEX project.

+This can be viewed directly in the OPEX Uploader App under Help.

 ## User Guide for Data Uploads

 ### Settings

+A few settings are required for use of the OPEX Uploader.

 #### Database

-On first use, you will need to add your XNAT login details.
+On first use, you will need to setup your XNAT login details (and you will need admin privileges in XNAT).

 1. From the Menu, select "Settings" then "Database"
-1. In the dropdown box, enter a name for the db config (eg 'opex')
+1. In the dropdown box, enter a name to describe this connection (eg 'opex' or 'dev-opex')
-1. Enter username and password
+1. Enter username and password (these are stored in plain text so ensure you do not re-use important passwords here)
 1. **Save**

-Note this file is saved in your user home directory, called '.xnat.cfg'
+Note this file is saved in your user home directory, called '.xnat.cfg'.

+Multiple connections can be entered here.

 #### Incorrect IDs

+Occasionally, Subject IDs are not entered in the same format as XNAT or have been mis-typed.
+The OPEX Uploader will not "guess" an ID if it cannot find it in XNAT - it will however, report these unfound IDs in a file at the end of the upload called `missing.csv` in a directory called 'report'.
+If possible, change the entry in the data files.
+Otherwise, the incorrect ID can be entered here and it will be automatically mapped to the correct Subject ID during upload (for all datatypes).

 1. From the Menu, select "Settings" then "Incorrect IDs"
 1. To change a value, just click in the box then click **Save**
-1. To add a new value, click on Add, to add a new row, then enter values, and **Save**
+1. To add a new value, click on Add, then enter values, and **Save**
 1. To remove a value, clear the data then click **Save**

 ### Getting started

-**Test the connection** first after selecting the database configuration and entering the project code (eg 'P1').
+**Test the connection** first

+1. select the database configuration
+1. enter the project code (eg 'P1').
-Before a run, it is good to check **TEST RUN** to ensure data is OK - it will not be loaded to the database.
-Note, that datafiles must be closed if being viewed in Excel.
-(See Setup for initial use.)
+1. click **Test Connection**

+#### Data File Locations
-The following steps refer to the **XnatUploaded** directory on the share drive.
+The paths listed in the parentheses below refer to the **XnatUploaded** directory on the share drive.
 It is best to copy the main data files here except for MRI scans, and Amunet and COSMED subdirectories which are too large.

-All data upload is recorded in a log file in your user directory called logs/xnatupload.log.
+All data upload is recorded in a log file in your user directory called `logs/xnatupload.log` which can be viewed in the OPEX Uploader by clicking on the 'VIEW LOG' button.

-### Batch Upload

-There is now an option to combine regular data uploads.
-Follow the guidelines in the sections below to put the correct data files in the ```XnatUploaded/sampledata``` folders (this should then be entered in the Input directory field).
-Select the **Bulk Upload** option from the Data Type dropdown and click 'RUN'.

-These datasets are currently included:

-1. CANTAB
-1. DEXA
-1. DASS
-1. GODIN
-1. INSOMNIA
-1. PSQI
+#### TEST Run
+Before a run, do a trial run to ensure data is OK and there are no errors.
+The data will be extracted from the required datafiles, and formatted ready for upload to XNAT but the data will not actually be uploaded:
+1. check **TEST RUN only**
-1. BLOODS (all)
+1. click **RUN**

+**Note, on Windows, datafiles to be uploaded must be closed before the run if they are being viewed in Excel.**

+#### Upload data
+Once files are in place, to upload them to XNAT, the procedure is:

+1. Select the `Database config` (connection)
+1. Enter the `project code` (eg P1)
+2. Select the required datatype from the `Data Type dropdown`
+1. Select the directory containing the files for upload for `Input data directory`
+3. Click 'RUN'

+Specific details for each datatype are noted below.

+#### Updating existing data
+Normally, on data upload, each Sample ID is checked to see if it already exists in XNAT and if so, the data is skipped.
+This is to ensure the data in XNAT is not overwritten as it can be manually edited in XNAT directly and this should remain the 'Source of Truth'.

+However, if a sample has data that was incorrect on upload or has been analysed differently and the data in XNAT **is** to be overwitten

+1. Check 'Update existing data for selected experiment type'
-1. Visits (final)
+1. Click 'RUN'

 ### CANTAB data (XnatUploaded/sampledata/cantab)